ekhco/ekhco.github.io/content/art.md

 {{< figure class="image main" src="/images/pic05.jpg" >}}

 Here's another example.
 For those familiar with Gray's Anatomy, you may notice that my inspiration for these sketches come from there.
-Except this heart, I give inspirational credit to my medical illustrator friend, Hannah who does this professionally (http://www.hannahahn.com).
+Except this cross section of a heart.
+I forget where I saw this from.

 {{< figure class="image main" src="/images/pic06.jpg" >}}